Wandalen/wTools/module/core/data_fmt/docs/feature/readme.md

 - **Purpose**: Document what data_fmt capabilities do and how to use them.
 - **Responsibility**: Registry and overview of all feature doc instances.
-- **In Scope**: Table formatting, word wrap, unified format interface, color themes, auto-fit, API cleanup v0.3.0, table caption.
+- **In Scope**: Table formatting, word wrap, unified format interface, color themes, auto-fit, API cleanup v0.3.0, table heading.
 - **Out of Scope**: API signatures (see `api/`), variant output examples (see `variant/`).

 ### Overview Table